Work on Opal Without Special Machines: If you don’t have any machinery, you can do it by hand this way:

 - If you want to get a bit more sophisticated you can buy one of those Dremel machines from the hardware store which gives you a whole bunch of little wheels.
 In this way, you can cut the sandpaper and the leather into little discs, and stick them on to rubberized mini discs that come with the machine.
 You can use the rubber from old bike or Tyre tubes for this.

 - Get some contact cement from the hardware store for all your sticking needs but if you are using a mini disc, first you cement the rubber on to the disc with contact cement, then stick the sandpaper onto the rubber using disc cement which is like contact cement but remains sticky.
 Remember to allow the contact cement to dry overnight before putting the sandpaper on or it will be too tacky.

 - When sticking with contact cement, you put the cement on both sides of whatever you are sticking together and let it dry for about fifteen minutes before pressing the two surfaces together.

 - You will have to do it this way when you cement the leather on to the rubber.
-Then you make slurry with water and cerium oxide and put some on the leather.
+Then you make a slurry with water and cerium oxide and put some on the leather.
 You can also put some on the opal you are polishing.

 - Just experiment until you get the hang of it.
 Just make sure all fine scratches are out of the opal before you attempt to polish it with cerium.
 So this is a method you can use to polish an opal with little or no equipment.
-Of course, if you want to learn how to do it properly, using opal cutting machinery that you can either make yourself, or purchase, please go to http://opalmine.com/opal-encyclopedia/buyer-and-lapidary-hints-and-tips/ for some advice and a short video.
-Here is a movie on the subject that will give you an all round view of the opal industry including cutting and polishing.
+Of course, if you want to learn how to do it properly, using opal cutting machinery that you can either make yourself, or purchase, please go to https://opalmine.com/opal-encyclopedia/buyer-and-lapidary-hints-and-tips/ for some advice and a short video.
+Here is a movie on the subject that will give you an all-round view of the opal industry including cutting and polishing.